Ensono/amido.github.io/docs/testing/java_testing_serenity_bdd.md

 ### Manual Aggregation of the Test Report

-Open the ../E2E/Serenity path in the terminal and execute:
+Open the project folder in the terminal and execute:

 ```bash
 mvn serenity:aggregate